 - cramp-like muscle pain during exercise or exertion

 - pain in the buttocks, thighs, calves, and feet

 - pain when walking or climbing stairs

 DVT refers to a blood clot in the deep veins of the leg.
-It can emerge after spending a long time sitting down, for example, on a long-distance flight.
+For example, it can emerge after spending a long time sitting on a long-distance flight.

 Vascular problems can be serious.
 Both PAD and DVT can present without symptoms.
 People whose lifestyle or medical history leaves them prone to vascular problems in the leg should be aware of possible symptoms.